 - Montana has 123,419 small businesses.
 They represent 99.3% of all businesses in the state.

-- Montana’s industries that comprise the most small businesses are:
+- Five industries comprise the most small businesses:

 - Self-employed people who run incorporated businesses have an average median income of $41,000.
 On the other hand, those whose businesses are not incorporated have an average median income of $27,000.

-- Industries with the largest share of small business employees are:
+- Five industries have the largest share of small business employees:

 - There are 1,210 small business exporters that account for 75.2% of Montana’s $1.4 billion worth of export revenue.

-- State law requires that every new business designates a Montana registered agent that will be available during regular business hours at a physical address within the state.
+- State law requires that every new Montana LLC designates a Montana registered agent that will be available during regular business hours at a physical address within the state.

-- To form a corporation, you need to file your Articles of Incorporation with the Secretary of State.
+- To form an LLC in Montana, you need to file your Articles of Incorporation with the Secretary of State.
 The filing fee is $70.